 By the time they got through the barrier, all the students were on the train already.
 Her father helped her stash her trunk in an empty compartment, then he got off as the train pulled away from the station.
 She didn't even get a goodbye kiss.

 As she stood in the hallway, wondering what to do next, she realized she needed to use the bathroom.
 Fortunately, there were toilets at the back of each car, so she didn't need to go far to find one.

 When she emerged from the bathroom, there were other girls waiting outside.
 She was about to say, "You don't need to wait.
 There's more than one stall," when one of the girls set a hand on Sadie's shoulder.

 "There you are, Sadie," said Morwena Felwich.
 "We've been looking for you."

 Rhiannon's hand was on Sadie's shoulder.
-The red- haired girl eased up to Sadie until their sides were touching.
+The orange- haired girl eased up to Sadie until their sides were touching.
 Behind Morwena, on either side, were Tess and Pauline.